 It may sound basic, but the obvious choices are usually good places to start.

-- Check out her last known address and the last place that you know they worked.
-Though their not there anymore, landlords or bosses may have an idea where theywent.
-If you still have contact information for her family or any friends, that’s another place to look.
+- Check out their last known address and the last place that you know they worked.
+Even if they’re not there anymore, landlords or bosses may have an idea where they went.

 Related Reading: Pro Se Divorce: The DIY Method